grisuno/LazyOwn/COMMANDS.md

 :returns: None

 Manual execution:
-1. Ensure that the network device is set using the appropriate parameter.
+1. Ensure that the network device is assign using the appropriate parameter.
 2. Run the method to perform an ARP scan.

 Dependencies: